 Use the Apple Pay mark only to communicate that Apple Pay is accepted.
 The mark doesn’t facilitate payment.
 Never use it as a payment button or position it as a button.

-For implementation details, see Apple Pay Programming Guide.
+For developer guidance, see Apple Pay Programming Guide.

 Streamline the Checkout Process